debbiehofstra/Hello_World/README.md

 [Youtube](https://www.youtube.com) has many free tutorial videos on how to navigate GitHub.

+Another option is to use the [GitHub Learning Lab](https://www.lab.github.com).
+Git Hub itself offers courses that explain how to use it.

 ### Versioning
 Updates to this repository can be made using the processes of:
 - branching